navythenerd/awesome-hammerspoon-framework/README.md

 ### init.lua

-This file is the main entry point for the hammerspoon configuration.
-This file is used to load the `Core` and boostrap all the specified extensions.
+This file is the main entry point of every Hammerspoon configuration.
+This file is used to load the `Core` and bootstrap all the specified extensions.
 So it is not necessary to change this file.

 ### core.lua

-This is the main framework file which is managing and bootstrapping any further extensions.
+This is the main framework file which is managing and bootstrapping any further extensions/libraries.
 The `Core` comes with some other pre-configured helper functions.

 #### Core Features

 - Hot-reloading of configuration: This function is triggered every time a file has changed.
-This causes a reload of the hammerspoon configuration.
+This causes a reload of the whole Hammerspoon configuration.
 - Own require function which can be called through: `prequire(...)`, this function will return the loaded file if its exist otherwise the return value is `nil`.
 - Hotkey-binding: This function can bind any function to the provided key and global hotkey.
-There is no need to use this function if you use extensions which are developed for this framework, otherwise you can use `core.bindHotkey(key, alt, fn)` (key - string, alt - boolean, fn - function) to manually bootstrap third-party extensions.
+There is no need to use this function if you use extensions which are following the development guidelines described below, otherwise you can use `core.bindHotkey(key, alt, fn)` (key - string, alt - boolean, fn - function) to manually bootstrap third-party extensions.
-- Library support: The framework now supports libraries which are intended to seperate core functionality and further functions which may be needed by more than one module (Have a look at `lib` directory for shipped libraries and `etc/library.lua` for library definition).
+- Library support: The framework supports libraries which are intended to seperate core functionality and further functions which may be needed by more than one module (Have a look at `lib` directory for shipped libraries and `etc/library.lua` for library definition).

 ### modules.lua